-In order to understand the notice of assignment’s (NOA) both concept and procedure, it is crucial to first understand what does invoice factoring mean.
+In understanding the notice of assignment’s (NOA) both concept and procedure, it is crucial first to understand what does invoice factoring mean.
 As well as how does it work.
 Invoice factoring also referred to as Accounts Receivable (AR) factoring.
 This is a type of debtor finance that grants you funding based on your invoices.
 It is a financial transaction between a factoring company and your business inducing that you agree to sell your AR to your factor at a discount.

-Once the agreement is set, your factoring company will provide you with an advance payment.
+After setting an agreement, your factoring company will provide you with an advance payment.
 This can be in as little as 24 hours and up to 92% of your creditworthy invoices’ value.
 Now comes the crucial point that worries you, the factoring company notify your customers that after 30, 60 or 90 days.
-This depends on the initial terms on conditions, they are the ones to collect the debt and not your business.
+This depends on the initial terms on conditions; they are the ones to collect the debt and not your business.

 The factoring company receives the money from your customer.
 The remaining balance is typically returned to your business minus the already agreed service fees.
 Therefore, factoring isn’t completely transparent as you would have hope.
-This is because your customers will receive a notice of assignment document notifying them that hold their invoices.
-However, this is a one-time notification and your customers won’t be harassed and overloaded with continuous calls or emails.
+Mainly because your customers will receive a notice of assignment document notifying them that hold their invoices.
+However, this is a one-time notification, and your customers won’t be harassed and overloaded with constant calls or emails.

 What is a Notice of Assignment (NOA)?

 In general, an assignment occurs when one party holds a right to claims, bills or property belonging to another party and decides to sell it to a third party.
 In a factoring relationship, your business agrees to assign your chosen creditworthy invoices to the factor to get funding.
 Thus, when your business is provided with an upfront payment of your accounts receivable, the right to collect the debt is passed on to the factoring company you are dealing with.
 The notice of assignment is then a paperwork formality that reflects this change of the situation.